dipy/dipy/doc/user_guide/installation.rst

 Alternatives to Anaconda
 -------------------------

-If you have problems installing Anaconda_, you can also use 'Miniforge <https://github.com/conda-forge/miniforge>'_ as a lightweight Alternative.
+If you have problems installing Anaconda_, you can also use `Miniforge <https://github.com/conda-forge/miniforge>`_ as a lightweight alternative.

 Memory issues
 -------------